26 February 2026

 • Automated scene generation

-We will introduce new tools for automated virtual audio scene generation, enabling teams to construct nuanced audio scenes at scale by controlling SNR, speech overlap, turn-taking, and environmental complexity, while incorporating real speech data where needed.
-We will show how this integrates with Treble’s 3D world capabilities, including room databases, programmatic environment generation, and CAD and OpenUSD-based workflows.
+We will introduce new tools for automated virtual audio scene generation, enabling teams to construct nuanced audio scenes with multiple talkers and noise sources at scale by controlling SNR, speech overlap, turn-taking, and environmental complexity, while incorporating real speech data where needed.

 Industry guests